CZ-NIC/knot/src/knot/modules/geoip/geoip.rst

 geodb-file
 ..........

-Full path to a .mmdb file containing the GeoIP database.
+A path to a .mmdb file containing the GeoIP database.
+A non-absolute path is relative to the :doc:`knotd<man_knotd>` startup directory.

 *Required if* :ref:`mod-geoip_mode` *is set to* **geodb**